-All aspects of the Section 106 Agreement are audited by SMBC.
-There is a dedicated terminal running ANOMS at Solihull MBC which is supplied by Birmingham Airport.
-SMBC staff attend consultation meetings and liaises with Birmingham Airport regarding the Community Trust Fund and carries out other work as and when required.
+All aspects of the Section 106 Agreement are audited by SMBC and officers from SMBC attend consultation meetings and liaises with Birmingham Airport regarding the Community Trust Fund and carries out other work as and when required.

 SMBC acts as a point of contact for airport complaints, which are investigated in the context of the Section 106 Agreement.
 If the subject of the complaint is found to be within the restrictions applied to airport operations by the S106 Agreement, no further action is taken and the complainant is informed of the situation.
 However if the subject of the complaint is found to breach any of the Section 106 Agreement Schedules, the matter is taken up with the Airport Company.